longpractice/linux_kernel_index/mm/f.md

 ## free_initmem
 responsible for freeing the memory area defined for initialization purposes and returning the pages to the buddy system.

+## __free_one_page
+the cornerstone of memory freeing.
+The relevant area is added to the appropriate free_area list of the buddy system.
+When buddy pairs are freed, the function coalesces them into a contiguous area that is then placed in the next higher free_area list.
+If this reunites a further buddy pair, it is also coalesced and moved to a higher list.
+This procedure is repeated until all possible buddy pairs have been coalesced and the changes have been propagated upwards as far as possible.

+## __free_pages

+the base function to implement all buddy kernel freeing API.
+__free_pages first establishes whether a single page or a larger contiguous block is to be freed.
+If a single page is freed, it is not returned to the buddy system but is placed in the per-CPU cache -- in the warm list for all pages that are highly likely to reside in the CPU cache.
+For this purpose, the kernel provides the free_unref_page helper function.

+## free_unref_page

+kernel buddy system to free a 0-order page.